AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 Multiple conditions are allowed inside one `extraMatch` but they should be delimited by comma and each of them should match the syntax.
 Possible `name`s:
    - `cookie` - test string or regex against cookies on a page
    - `localStorage` - check if localStorage item is present
-- 'delay' - optional, time in ms to delay scriptlet execution, defaults to instant execution.
+- `delay` - optional, time in ms to delay scriptlet execution, defaults to instant execution.

 **Examples**
 1. Click single element by selector